fab2s/ebam/index.md

 > Not doing is essentially not owning your shit.
 That is to unload your own insecurity on people around you, that is pretending instead of being, that is making it impossible for doers to do

-### My investor just yielded at me for the whole weekend, do you find it easy ?
+### My investor just shouted at me for the whole weekend, do you find it easy ?

 > It is truly not, but this is your shit, own it, turn it into more doing, more do-ability, and those conversations will end up by themselves.
 The greater mistake would be to destroy instead of create